 Each variable is defined separately, on a new line, with a separate

 Another way is to just use

-var once and then define all the individual variables one-by-one without having to write
+var once and then define all the individual variables one-by-one, without having to type

 var again and again.

 Syntactically, this could be expressed as this:

 var variableName1 = value1, variableName2 = value2, variableName3 = value3, ... variableName3 = value4;

 Everything is the exact same as before, with the exception of the

 var keyword and the last character — previously it was a semicolon (

 ;) to indicate the end of the statement, but now it's a comma (